 From there, her vigilante venture saw her crossing paths with the 22 Brides while Maureen serves as her contact and Seth provides some medical help.
 As we shift back to the present, Jane says things have drastically changed for her since she’s lost everything that she deeply cared about and even feels that there’s no more room within her life for another shot at a meaningful relationship.
 She even feels like her life as become one big “cosmic joke”, since she has no reason for living, yet has seemingly no way to end her own life.
 Shifting back into the present, she tells the mortally-wounded Lindy that she’s since been using her abilities in order to help others, especially since it helps fill an “emptiness”.
 With her dying words, Lindy tells her that coming back from the brink and helping others feels like a good reason to keep striving.
 Shortly after telling Jane that maybe this is why she was brought back from the dead, Lindy succumbs to her injury.
 Vasko then narrates how she didn’t want to listen to the young lady’s words, nor think of her life as a burden.
 After surviving yet another harrowing ordeal, she wonders if someone is truly looking out for her and thinks that avenging people like Lindy is the main reason why she survived.
 Just then, a fire-rescue crew finally arrives as Jane receives some medical attention.
 Maureen then approaches her in order to learn about how this situation went down.
 After realizing that Javi worked with the Blanco brothers, Fernandez asks if the remaining drug-producing sibling has long since left town as Vasko doesn’t believe so, though she promises to take him down if he’s truly behind this incident while both of them are unaware of Reynaldo discreetly seeing them from a nearby alley.
 From there, the issue ends with Jane declining a car ride from Maureen before saying that she’ll heal from her wounds, yet she’ll always feel the lingering pain.

 The main series itself begins at Don Joe Fonti’s mansion where a birthday party is being held for his daughter named Angela.
 The festivities include several carnival-related attractions and even some entertainment from a hired clown named Binky.
-Unbeknownst to the guests however, the actually-hired clown has been murdered and his corpse in barely hiding within his van.
+Unbeknownst to the guests however, the clown that was originally hired has been murdered and his corpse is barely hiding within his van.
 As such, the disguised thugs spring into action and kidnap Angela, telling Fonti’s men to stand down.
 Joe tells his men to comply, but one bodyguard decides to take matters into his own hands.
 However, he gets gunned down before the head goon named Deke tells Fonti that they’ll keep in touch before taking Angela into the van with his henchmen and driving off.

 Later on within the unused wing of Spicer Memorial Hospital, Jane is resting up and healing her gun wounds while her narration talks about her past history with Joe.
 Suddenly, she hears someone approaching her room as she manages to hide in time.
 Just then, Fonti’s men make their way in and are unable to find her.
 Unbeknownst to them, she’s hiding underneath her bed as she uses her legs to force it onto them before lunging at them to attack.
 Paulie accidentally shoots her through a window before getting scolded by his comrade, since their boss needs her help.